 How Big Are Killer Bees?

 The name “killer bees” is enough to send shivers down most people’s spines as it sounds like a giant.
-The killer bee, however, isn’t much different to a regular honeybee.
+The killer bee, however, isn’t much different from a regular honeybee.
 They’re actually smaller than European honeybees, measuring about ¾ of an inch.

 What Do Killer Bees Look Like?